lbussy/brew-bubbles/docs/configuration/index.rst

 mDNS Support for Client OS
 --------------------------

 The Brew Bubbles device leverages a multicast Domain Naming System (mDNS) to make it easier to connect to your device.
-You may also have heard of zeroconf, which includes mDNS, or Avahi, which is a different implementation of mDNS.
+You may also have heard of zeroconf, which includes mDNS; or Avahi, which is a different implementation of mDNS.
 For our purposes, all of them work together.

 Since I designed Brew Bubbles to be accessed and configured via a web page, you need to know its address.
 Your local WiFi automatically assigns an IP address if you did not enter a static address in the WiFi configuration.
 You can always type in something like `192.168.4.100`, but that's not as easy to remember as `brewbubbles.local.`